w3f/Grants-Program/README.md

 As part of our commitment to promoting the Web3 ecosystem, we offer comprehensive grants programs focused on funding software development and research efforts related to **Polkadot, Kusama and Substrate**.
 For more information about the Web3 Foundation, please visit the [About page](https://web3.foundation/about/) on our website.

-The Open Grants Program tries to achieve the above while being:

-- fully transparent,
-- simple, and
-- effective.

 ### Guidelines

 Anyone is welcome to apply for a grant.
-Projects funded through our programs are broad in scope, but our focus lies on strong technical projects that add value to the ecosystem.
+Projects funded through our programs are broad in scope, but our focus lies on strong **technical** projects that add value to the ecosystem.

 Generally, your project will have better chances to get accepted if: